Introduction

 1. Market Research and Customer Feedback

-Adobe conducted extensive market research and gathered feedback from its existing customer base.
-This research indicated a growing preference among users for more flexible payment options and continuous access to the latest software versions.
+Before making the switch, Adobe conducted extensive research and collected feedback from customers.
+The findings revealed a growing preference for flexible payment options and immediate access to software updates rather than waiting for major releases.

 2. Launch of Adobe Creative Cloud